Tammy Wolfe, DPT, PT, CCRP, GFCP

 Chelsea Wells, DPT, PT, CCRP

 Dr. Chelsea Wells’ journey with canine physical therapy began in 2008 when she interned with Dr. Tammy Wolfe at the rehabilitation center at Alameda East Veterinary Hospital.
 She proceeded to spend 2 more summers with Dr. Wolfe as an intern then worked as a physical therapy aid at The K9 Body Shop for 3 years.
 Dr. Wells graduated from Colorado State University in 2012 with a Bachelor of Science degree in Biological Sciences and a minor in Biomedical Sciences.
 From there she received her Doctorate in Physical Therapy from the University of St. Augustine in Austin, Texas.
 The University of St. Augustine provided a manual therapy heavy curriculum including extensive training in joint and spinal biomechanics and manipulation in conjunction with orthopedic and neurological treatments.
 She has also taken the basic and advanced Wolfe Kinetic Technique courses taught by our own Dr. Wolfe and has completed her canine rehabilitation certification through the University of Tennessee.
+Chelsea recently completed the foundations course with the Integrative Dry Needling Institute.

 Dr. Wells continues to work part time as a home health physical therapist for humans along with her time at The K9 Body Shop.
 She has always had a love for animals and that is where her true passion lies, however she greatly enjoys enriching the lives of the human geriatric community while giving them the tools they need to remain independent for as long as possible.